Hwesta/resume/README.md

     initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
--   Generated and implemented improvements when no feature work was available, such as fixing bugs, improving dev tooling, expanding test coverage and infrastructure, and security fix updates.
+-   Generated and implemented improvements when no feature work was available, such as fixing bugs, improving dev tools, expanding test coverage and infrastructure, and security fix updates.
 -   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.